Monjur14/AssetFlow-Asset_Management_System/README.md

 - React Icons
 - Swiper
 - SweetAlert2
-- React Leaflet
 - React Tooltip
-- MUI Data Grid

 ## Getting Started
 1. Clone this repository.
 2. Install dependencies with `npm install`.
 3. Set up Firebase and Stripe configurations.
-4. Run the application with `npm start`.
+4. Run the application with `npm run dev`.
-5. Access the application at `https://assetflow-14.netlify.app`.
+5. Access the application at your localhost address.